ginzhio/neo-captcha-frontend/README.md

 ---

-## What is NeoCAPTCHA?
+## About
 NeoCAPTCHA is a human verification tool primarily for mobile devices.
 The user has to
 - Click a button
 - Shake their phone
 - Solve a small visual challenge

-Using the motion events coming directly from the smartphone's hardware makes this virtually impossible for bots or AI to solve.
+Using the motion events that come directly from the smartphone's hardware makes it virtually impossible for bots or AI to solve.
 **Set it up for your website in just a few seconds!**

+The frontend widget is open source.
+The backend is hosted and stateless, using signed challenges and human interaction heuristics.

 ## Why NeoCAPTCHA?